vcmi/vcmi/docs/players/Installation_iOS.md

 ![image](https://github.com/user-attachments/assets/74fe2ca2-b55c-4b05-b083-89df604248f3)

-ii) Download the .ipa file on your iOS device directly from the [latest releases](https://github.com/vcmi/vcmi/releases/latest).
+ii) Download the VCMI-iOS.ipa file on your iOS device directly from the [latest releases](https://github.com/vcmi/vcmi/releases/latest).

-iii) To install VCMI the .ipa file on your device download do one of the following:
+iii) To install the .ipa file on your device do one of the following:

 •	In AltStore go to >My Apps > press + in the top left corner.
-Select VCMI-iOS.ipa to install or
+Select VCMI-iOS.ipa to install

+or

 •	Drag and drop the .ipa file into your iOS device in iTunes